1% and Proud.

 The whole scene reminded me of the movie Manhattan and Woody Allen's exasperated riposte to this pretty young woman who mentions, without irony, that she finally had an orgasm, but her psychiatrist says it was the wrong kind.
 Allen, eyebrows arched, says, deadpan, and I'm quoting from memory: "You had the wrong kind of orgasm?
 Really?
 My worst one was right on the money."

 Mine too, Woody, mine too.
 I hate it when people bitch, whinge, and whine without having the faintest idea what they're complaining about.
-Moaning about America?
-Here's an inconvenient truth: socialism is a joke.
+They're moaning about America only because they lack the key ingredient necessary to make a valid judgement: perspective.
+Here's an inconvenient truth, kids: socialism doesn't work.
 But it's easy to talk, innit?
 Doesn't cost anything either.
-And the amount of actual work or thinking you don't have to do is a beautiful thing!
+And the amount of actual action you don't have to take or thinking you don't have to do is a beautiful thing!
 Seriously, have you wasted your life playing childish games?

 We believe that capitalism, despite its numerous flaws, is still the best system ever invented to unleash human potential and bring the greatest good to the greatest number.
 Don't just take our word for it — read a few pages of de Tocqueville, or listen to Bono* if you don't believe us.
 Any Cuban on any street corner in Havana will sadly agree, too.
 Ha!